markmead/portfolio/src/projects/the-run-box.md

 ---
-brand: The Run Box
+title: The Best Subscription Box for Runners
+path: the-run-box
 description: The Run Box is a subscription box for runners, where every three months you recieve a collection of products built around your passion for running.
-path: the-run-box
 tech:
   [
     'Adobe XD',